flycheck/flycheck-hdevtools/README.md

 Installation
 ------------

-If you're an Emacs 24 user or you have a recent version of `package.el` you can install this package from the [MELPA][melpa] repository.
+You'll need Emacs 24 for `flycheck`, so the recommended way to get `flycheck-hdevtools` is as a package from the [MELPA][melpa] repository.
 The version of `haskell-hdevtools` there will always be up-to-date.
 There are also packages in [Marmalade][marmalade], which track the [latest numbered tag][tags].

-Otherwise, first ensure `flycheck` is installed, then download this code and add the directory to your Emacs `load-path`.
+If you insist on doing things the hard way, first ensure `flycheck` is installed, then download this code and add the directory to your Emacs `load-path`.

 Then, in your `init.el`: